Employer of Record in Somalia

 - Onboarding: An experienced EOR in Somalia can onboard employees in 24 hours on behalf of the employer.
 They will collect personal information, including full names and banking details, to add new hires to the payroll for timely payment of salaries and deductions.

 - Payroll: Somalia’s payroll cycle is monthly or fortnightly, which is managed by the EOR service provider.
 An EOR agency will calculate employee salaries, taxes, and benefits, such as annual leave and sick leave.
 As the employer, you will provide attendance information that the EOR uses to process payroll.
-Standard employment practice requires that payslips be withheld.
+Employers must issue payslips to all employees each pay period, detailing gross salary, deductions such as PAYE and pension contributions, and net pay.
 As a legal requirement, a trusted EOR ensures that payslips are correctly recorded and stored.

 - Compliance: Many businesses interested in expanding in Somalia struggle with the local labor laws.
 Without awareness of the country’s legal framework when hiring employees, employers are at risk of non-compliance and penalties, such as harsh fines.
 Working with an EOR guarantees compliance with these laws.
 Not only can the service provider protect the employer and employee rights, but also ensuring that wages are paid on time and benefits are accurately processed can retain a motivated workforce.